sillypantscoder/pygame_platformer_2/README.md

 ### Allays
 - Press the W key to create an Allay Spawner.
 The Allay Spawner will spawn lots of Allays.
 - Allays try to get to the nearest Item and pick it up for you.

+## Zombie Apocalypse Mode
+Ok, maybe I should explain "zombieapocalypse.py".

+- To run the game in Zombie Apocalypse Mode, run "python3 zombieapocalypse.py" instead of "python3 main.py".
+- New "Auto Apocalypse" option: When enabled, a bot plays the game instead of you.
+- Always uses the "Grid" generator.
+- Monsters spawn frequently around the map.
+When they despawn, they drop ScoreItems.
+- Monsters try to pathfind towards you.
+If they touch you, your helth decreases.
+- If your health runs out, you die.
+- You can't click or press Z to spawn Spawners.
+- It is _very hard_.
+Have fun! :D